 The Solano Transportation Authority (STA) is the sponsor of the Solano Rail Hub Study.
 Project partners include Capitol Corridor Joint Powers Authority, the City of Fairfield, City of Suisun City, the County of Solano, Caltrans, and the California State Transportation Agency.
 Arup US, Inc. (Arup) developed the project's conceptual sketches.
+Noakro Consult provided guidance on required environmental studies and compliance.
 DBK Advisory Services reviewed the project elements and the conceptual sketches.